Daniel O'Connell: Eulogies and interpretation

 O'Connell's oratory is a quality to which James Joyce (a distant relative) plays tribute in Ulysses: "a people", he wrote, "sheltered within his voice."
 Other Irish literary figures of the independence generation were critical.
-W. B Yeats found O'Connell "too compromised and compromising" and his rhetoric "bragging".
+W. B. Yeats found O'Connell "too compromised and compromising" and his rhetoric "bragging".
 Seán Ó Faoláin sympathised with the Young Irelanders but allowed that if the nation O'Connell helped call forth and "define" was Catholic and without the Protestant north it was because O'Connell was "the greatest of all Irish realists".

 In 1922, following the creation of the Irish Free State, O'Connell was honoured in the renaming of Sackville Street, Dublin's broadest thoroughfare.
 Yet the chairman of the new government (until his assassination later that same year), Michael Collins, was damning in his assessment.
 O'Connell had been "a follower and not a leader of the people".
 Urged on by "the zeal of the people, stirred for the moment to national consciousness by the teaching of Davis, he talked of national liberty, but he did nothing to win it".
 O'Connell's aim had never risen above establishing the Irish people as "a free Catholic community".
 Those who declared their continued fealty to the Republic that had been proclaimed in 1916 on what was now O'Connell Street, dismissed his legacy in similar terms.

-The predominant interpretation of O'Connell in the last generation may be that of a liberal Catholic, as portrayed in Oliver MacDonagh's 1988 biography.
+In 2025, objecting to renaming Castleisland's main street after Daniel O'Connell, historian Time Horgan laid a list charges against his fellow Kerryman, including abandoning the 40-shilling freeholder and driving a "wedge" between Presbyterians in Ulster and Catholics".
+But the predominant interpretation of O'Connell remains that of the liberal Catholic and political pragmatist, portrayed in Oliver MacDonagh's 1988 biography.
 This builds on the view of the historian Michael Tierney who proposes O'Connell as a "forerunner" of a European Christian Democracy.
-His more recent biographer Patrick Geoghegan seeks to return O'Connell to the national story.
+At the same time, his more recent biographer Patrick Geoghegan seeks to return O'Connell to the national story.
 Echoing a reassessment that was offered by Eamon De Valera, he has O'Connell forging "a new Irish nation in the fires of his own idealism, intolerance and determination" and becoming for a people "broken, humiliated and defeated" its "chieftain".

-Claims of sectarianism

-Historian Dr Tim Horgan of County Kerry posited that Daniel O'Connell had driven "a deep wedge between republican Presbyterians in Ulster and Catholics and used religion as a tool to build a political base".
-Professor Maurice J. Bric, a native of O'Connell's own native Cahirsiveen, Emeritus Professor of History at University College Dublin and director of the Daniel O'Connell Summer School, rejected the argument.